 Just as every wedding and marriage is different, so too is every divorce.
-While some couples agree that it’s time to split and can negotiate the divorce terms amicably, others will dispute at every turn.
+While some couples can agree when it’s time to split and negotiate the divorce terms amicably, others will dispute at every turn.

-When couples come to us ready to divorce, one the many things we discuss is how they want to proceed—whether they would like to pursue an uncontested divorce or a contested divorce.
+When couples come to us ready to divorce, one of the many things we discuss is how they want to proceed—whether they would like to pursue an uncontested divorce or a contested divorce.

-Uncontested divorces occur when both parties can reach an out-of-court agreement on the many divorce-related issues that need to be resolved.
+Uncontested divorces occur when both parties can reach an out-of-court agreement on the many divorce-related issues that must be resolved.

-At the Vasquez de Lara Law Group, we begin uncontested divorces by negotiating in person before taking any steps to file in court.
-This is advantageous because it enables the couple to avoid lengthy court hearings (and fees!).
+At Vasquez de Lara Law Group, we begin uncontested divorces by negotiating in person before filing in court.
+This is advantageous because it lets the couple avoid lengthy court hearings (and fees!).
 It also alleviates some of the pressure of litigating and demonstrates that you are working to resolve issues voluntarily.

 The downside of uncontested divorces is that there are no strict timelines to keep the process moving.
 Everything is voluntary.
 For couples who agree on issues, an uncontested divorce can be much quicker than one that needs to move through the courts.
 But for others, a lack of timeline means the process can drag out.